Ludex-Labs/ludex-sdk-unity/README.md

 ### About

-This repository contains the official Javascript & Typescript SDK for the Ludex API.
+This repository contains the official Unity & C# SDK for the Ludex API.
 For usage and documentation head over to our [official documentation](https://docs.ludex.gg/unity-sdk).

 #### Before You Begin